usgs/wdfn-blog/content/api_catalog.md

 <span class="usa-tag">NOTE</span>
 The WQX output format is long, detailed, nested, and "narrow" as opposed to "wide."
-Some of our users express interest in a simplified gridded output where constituents define columns, laboratory samples define rows, and numeric results and qualifiers are in each grid cell.
-Water Quality Portal does not support this as a machine-friendly output format; it simply sacrifices too much essential detail.
-But certain software libraries (_e.g.,_ [DataRetrieval for R](/dataretrieval)) may enable generation of such simplified grids by thoughtfully post-processing WQX data.
+Some of our users have expressed interest in a wide format which is a simplified gridded output where constituents define columns, laboratory samples define rows, and numeric results and qualifiers are in each grid cell.
+Water Quality Portal does not support this as a machine-friendly output format; it sacrifices too much essential detail without the end user having control over this selective process.[^sorich] But certain software libraries (_e.g.,_ [DataRetrieval for R](/dataretrieval)) may enable generation of such simplified grids by thoughtfully post-processing WQX data.

 </div>